fdac15/news/README.md

 * [Mining the Social Web, 2nd Edition](http://shop.oreilly.com/product/0636920030195.do)
 * [Interesting data visualizations using D3.js and more](https://www.jasondavies.com/)

+##### Databases

+* <https://github.com/variety/variety> - A MongoDB Schema Analyzer.
+One JavaScript file that you run with the mongo shell command on a database collection and it attempts to come up with a generalized schema of the datastore.
+It was also written about on the official MongoDB blog.

 ##### R and data analysis
 * Modern Applied Statistics with S (4th Edition) by William
   N. Venables, Brian D. Ripley.
 ISBN0387954570